ABOUT THE DIRECTOR OF ZELLOUS HOPE PROJECT

 In 2016, Denise applied for and received a Pittsburgh Foundation Small and Mighty Grant for small non-profits.
 This was her first foundation grant and proved to be more than just money.
 The Small and Mighty Grant program was a mentorship for small organizations, creating a pathway for partnerships and growth created by Michelle L McMurray.
 In 2017, Denise began to build on her educational background as a Certified Peer Specialist, Certified Trainer and National Credentialed Family Development Worker, learning more about leadership, capacity building, and sustainability for her business.
 In 2018, Denise moved Zellous Hope from her home to the main street of downtown McKees Rocks.

-Denise Zellous is a two-time Jefferson Award recipient, winning once in 2012 for Volunteerism and again in 2013 for Public Service.
+Denise Zellous is a 2012 recipient of the Jacqueline Kennedy Onassis Jefferson Award, for Outstanding Service Benefitting Local Communities for Public Service for her program.
 She also humbly accepted the 2010 Pittsburgh Dress for Success Women Rock Award.
 In 2013, by proclamation of Pittsburgh City Council, April 23rd was declared “Denise Zellous Day” in the City of Pittsburgh and the Allegheny County Council bestowed her with a proclamation for community service as well.
 In 2014, Denise was awarded the Fall Annual Black History Award, along with a proclamation from the Mayor.
 She was also honored with the Million Women March Award in 2017.

 Focusing on becoming a better community leader in 2017, she graduated from CORO's Leadership Program and went on to stabilize her business by completing the New Sun Rising's Incubator program in 2018 and PACE's Capacity Building program in 2019.